 The hospital medicine fellowship program is a two-year fellowship.
 July 2019 marked the first year of our fellowship program, and we received initial accreditation from the ACGME in April 2020.
 The goal of our program is to train fellows to be expert clinicians in the care of hospitalized children and effective leaders in education, research and quality improvement.
 During their clinical experiences, fellows manage diverse patient presentations with clinical curriculum focusing on the medically-complex patient.
 Fellows will enhance their teaching skills with medical students, pediatric residents and med-peds residents.
-In addition to clinical experiences at Le Bonheur Children's Hospital, fellows will have clinical curriculum also includes rotations in palliative care and the intermediate care unit to gain experience caring for medically-complex and technology-dependent patients.
+In addition to clinical experiences at Le Bonheur Children's Hospital, fellows will have clinical rotations at Regional One Health for NICU and newborn care and at St Jude Children's Research Hospital.
+The clinical curriculum also includes rotations in palliative care and the intermediate care unit to gain experience caring for medically-complex and technology-dependent patients.
 All of our fellows will complete a mentored research project in their area of interest to contribute to the field of pediatric hospital medicine.

-Stephen Pishko, MD Assistant Professor of Pediatrics Residency: University of Tennessee Health Science Center
+Stephen Pishko, MDAssistant Professor of Pediatrics Residency: University of Tennessee Health Science Center